 Since the photo files are JPEG format (extension .jpg), any standard photo software can be used to change the size, crop to feature certain details or any other ideas you have.
 The possibilities are unlimited.

 This collection is delivered by immediate digital download.
 Within minutes of your payment you will be looking at the collection on your own computer.
 By making this delivery electronically, there is no physical shipping which saves you time and saves the publisher's costs resulting in a better product in your hands for less money.
 There is no delay before receiving your collection and there are no fees for producing a CD copy, for packaging, handling or shipping.

 Return Policy: Unconditional satisfaction guaranteed or Money Back.
 Please let me know if any problem or issue with this digital product within three days of your purchase.
 If your problem or issue cannot be resolved to your satisfaction, you will receive a refund through PayPal.
 Check my eBay feedback to see my solid reputation and buyer satisfaction.

 The contents of this collection are drawn from the immense collections of the U.S. Government in the National Archives, the archives of the military services, and compilations of these photos maintained by universities, libraries and foundations.
 The images are in the public domain and may be used for any lawful purpose.

 Here is How to Download the Collection

-Just click on the Download Now button, make your PayPal payment arrangements, and in a few seconds you will get your download instructions.
-If you have questions about the process, click on [Help/FAQ] to the right of the button.
+Just click on the Add to Cart button, make your PayPal payment arrangements, and in a few seconds you will get your download instructions.
+You can use the View Cart button to see your purchase has been added correctly: